 10. Bruneau Dunes State Park

-To make the most of your visit, climb the sand dunes or rent a sandboard to surf the sandy waves.
+To make the most of your visit, climb the dunes or rent a sandboard to surf the sandy waves.
 The Bruneau Dunes Observatory in the park allows visitors to use a telescope for stargazing.
 You can also enjoy several other activities, such as hiking, camping, fishing, swimming, and birdwatching.

 Visit the gigantic dunes in the Bruneau Dunes State Park and treat yourself to a one-of-a-kind desert experience.
 Overall, this is a must-visit destination in Idaho for its unique terrain.